93rd ARS returns home after 7-month deployment

 |0

-This work, 93rd ARS returns home after 7-month deployment [Image 2 of 2], by Amn Kiaundra Miller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 93rd ARS returns home after 7-month deployment, by Amn Kiaundra Miller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT